spence-s/flat-xo/readme.md

 Type: `string[]`

-Some [paths](lib/constants.ts) are ignored by default, including paths in `.gitignore` and [.eslintignore](https://eslint.org/docs/user-guide/configuring/ignoring-code#the-eslintignore-file).
+Some [paths](lib/constants.ts) are ignored by default, including paths in `.gitignore`.
 Additional ignores can be added here.
+For global ignores,

 ### space